- February 1, 2016

 Feesh is a minimalist action game where you play as a microorganism resembling a fish, attempting to survive by eating smaller creatures and avoiding being eaten yourself.
 With local multi-player for up to 4 players, as well as single-player and "chillout" modes, players must learn the behaviors of different feesh and climb the food chain using controller or mouse controls.
 The game features Steam Leaderboards, sharks, and was originally created for the Ludum Dare 48 hour game jam.

-- The game can become frustrating due to the overwhelming number of fast-moving sharks that make progression difficult.
+- The game can become frustrating due to the overwhelming number of sharks that spawn, making it difficult to progress.

-- There are issues with controls and bugs, particularly in multiplayer mode, which can detract from the overall experience.
+- Technical issues, such as controls not responding properly and bugs in multiplayer mode, detract from the overall enjoyment.

 music

-13 mentions Positive Neutral NegativeThe music in the game is described as a mix of relaxing and ambient sounds that enhance the overall atmosphere, making it suitable for casual play.
-While some users found the title screen music unappealing, the in-game soundtrack was generally appreciated for its calming effect.
-Suggestions for improvement include adding more varied tracks to match different gameplay elements, as the current music contributes positively to the game's unique aesthetic.
+13 mentions Positive Neutral NegativeThe music in the game is generally described as relaxing and ambient, enhancing the overall atmosphere and gameplay experience.
+While some users found the title screen music unappealing, the in-game soundtrack was praised for its chill vibe, contributing to a unique and enjoyable arcade experience.
+Suggestions for improvement include adding more varied tracks to match different game moods and evolution stages.

 “The music and atmosphere are relaxing, and the gameplay was challenging enough to keep me coming back until I unlocked all the achievements, but also not impossible for a casual player like me.”